Howdy, welcome to my review of Wordtracker!

-Wordtracker (WT) claims to be “the best free alternative to the Keyword Planner”.
-But Keyword Tool io also makes the same claim.
+Apparently, it’s “the best free alternative to the Keyword Planner”.
+But Keyword Tool io also makes the same claims LOL.

-But will (WT) help you get rankings and more traffic to your website or blog?
+But will the tool I’m about to discuss help you to get rankings and more traffic to your website or blog?
 That’s the golden question!

 Cost: Try for free.
 Get a 1-week free trial with any plan.
 Then it’s $27/month – $99/month or $449/year – $640/year.